About THAT hat Melania Trump is wearing

 (CNN)First lady Melania Trump turned heads in her white chapeau Tuesday as the administration hosted its first official state visit with France.

+Trump sported a crisp white $2,195 Michael Kors Collection belted asymmetric crepe blazer and skirt suit.
+Stealing the show, however was wide-brimmed white hat, designed by Hervé Pierre, according to a White House official.
+Pierre has acted as personal stylist for the first lady in the past; he designed her inaugural gown.

-Her crisp white $2,195 Michael Kors Collection belted asymmetric crepe blazer and skirt suit, paired with a wide-brimmed Michael Kors Collection hat, stood out on the gray Washington day as President Donald Trump and the first lady hosted a traditional state arrival ceremony on the South Lawn of the White House.
+Tuesday's white ensemble stood out on the gray Washington day as President Donald Trump and the first lady hosted a traditional state arrival ceremony on the South Lawn of the White House.

 White is a favorite color of the first lady; she memorably wore a white Dior pantsuit to this year's State of the Union address.
 The color is also a symbol of women's suffrage.